Chevrotain/chevrotain/packages/chevrotain/docs/guide/concrete_syntax_tree.md

 - No validation that the case names match the real names of the CST Nodes.
 - The validation for missing case handler (default case) depends on attempting to run toAst with invalid input.
   (Fail slow instead of fail fast...)
-- In-Lined Rules may cause ambiguities as they should be matched on the fullName property not the name property.

 ## CST Visitor